Register a Montana

 How much does it cost to file the Certificate of Authority?

-The processing fee for filing a Certificate of Authority for Foreign Limited Liability Company application in Montana is $70.
+Montana charges $70 to file your Certificate of Authority for Foreign Limited Liability Company application.
 Additional fees can be paid for rapid processing.

 Can I file my Certificate of Authority application by mail?